goodingr/phishing-detector/README.md

 # Phishing Detector

 Browser-based tool plus FastAPI backend for analyzing pasted emails and predicting whether they are safe or phishing.
+Updated for auto-deploy smoke test.

 ## Features
 - Consolidates multiple labeled corpora (`emails/`, `emails2/`) into a canonical dataset via `scripts/prepare_dataset.py`.